by Mark Thornton, Mises Institute

 The only significant connection between marijuana and heroin addiction to my knowledge is that marijuana is considered by many to be a helpful component for overcoming heroin addiction.
-Marijuana helps addicts deal with the pain, nausea, anxiety, poor appetite, etc. The fact that heroin and opioid overdose deaths have declined in states that have legalized marijuana supports this contention.
+Marijuana helps addicts deal with the pain, nausea, anxiety, poor appetite, etc. People also buy kratom for chronic pain and for overcoming addictions to the harder stuff.
+The fact that heroin and opioid overdose deaths have declined in states that have legalized marijuana supports this contention.
 Legalization states have also seen a decline in the number of prescriptions written for dangerous painkillers and psychiatric drugs.

 Attorney General Sessions’s announcement can clearly be seen for what it is: a rear guard action in the war on drugs.
 Such actions take place when circumstances of time and place creates an opportunity to stall an invading force.
 An example of a rear guard action would be the German military during World War II.
 Once defeat was obvious the German military retreated out of North Africa and Italy, but occasionally would stop and fight from a defensive position.
 The purpose of such fighting is not to win a battle or war, but rather to allow more time to evacuate troops and equipment safely.